Compiling OpenEB on Windows from sources

 Prerequisites for the ML module

-If you have some Nvidia hardware with GPUs, you can optionally install CUDA (11.6 or 11.7) and cuDNN to leverage them with PyTorch and LibTorch.
+If you have some Nvidia hardware with GPUs, you can optionally install CUDA (11.8) and cuDNN to leverage them with PyTorch and LibTorch.
 Make sure that you install a version of CUDA that is compatible with your GPUs by checking Nvidia compatibility page.

 Note